-Kyrgyzstan capital’s true history only begins in the 20th century after it grew from a caravan rest stop to a strategic city.
-This relatively new city lacks all the historic tales and ancient landmarks you might expect to find in Asia, but Bishkek’s Soviet charm makes up.
-Things to do include visiting the city square, national museums, several parks and of course Bishkek’s bazaar.
+Once a simple caravan rest stop that great to a strategic city, Kyrgyzstan’s capital is hardly over a century old.
+While Bishkek lacks all the historic tales and ancient landmarks you might expect to find in Asia, its museums, mix of Central Asian and Russian culture along with its Soviet charm makes it a unique destination.
+Things to do include visiting the city square, national museum, several city parks and of course Bishkek’s bazaar.

-A true wonder and must see in not just Kyrgyzstan but all central Asia.
-Lake Issyk kul is the 10th large lake in the world by volume and the second largest salt water lake in the world trailing the Caspian Sea.
-The lake ecosystem is rich in both flora and fauna and has provided a living for fisherman for a millennium.
-Ancient cities that thrived 800 years are are still being excavated today.
+Lake Issyk Kul is a true wonder and must see in not just Kyrgyzstan, but all central Asia.
+The massive lake is the 10th largest in the world by volume, and the second largest salt water lake in the world trailing the Caspian Sea.
+The lake ecosystem is rich in both flora and fauna and has provided a living for fisherman for thousands of years.
+The culture that has existed here for centuries still remains strong today, and ancient cities that thrived 800 years are are still being excavated.

 Karakol is Kyrgyzstan’s fourth largest city located just east of Lake Issyk Kul.
-Occasionally after large storms in the area, ancient artifacts from previous cities are discovered along the lake shore.
-Many of these are on display in the city’s regional museum.
-The city is also a gateway to the Tian Shan mountains and like Bokonbayevo, it’s a great place to start your adventures into the mountains.
+Supposedly ancient towns were drown by the lake, and occasionally after large storms ancient artifacts still wash up just outside of Karakol.
+The city’s museum has some of these on display and covers the area’s history.
+As a gateway to the Tian Shan mountains and Bokonbayevo, Karakol a great place to start your adventures into the local mountains.